codetunez/mock-devices-edge/README.md

 When configuring modules, please set ports to desired settings.
 The recommendation is to stick to docker guidelines

 ## Adding a UX
 The following module configuration will add the mock-devices UX as a module.
 Use the options in the UX to switch to view any of the other modules running the mock-devices engine.
+To use the UX, RDP to the local Edge box and launch a browser to http://127.0.0.1:9000.
+By setting the appropriate createOptions, the UX module on Edge box can be accessed via the local network using the IP and same port i.e. http://192.168.0.2:9000

 ```
   "mockDevicesUx": {